katherynisabell/Oscar/README.md

 git push
 git status
 ```
-# Setting up Render to deploy your webpage
+# Setting up Render to deploy your webpage :nerd_face:

 - [ ] Go to render (create account if needed)<br>
 - [ ] Create a new web service, connect to Github repo, change start to be Node.js, add yarn if needed<br>